ariz565/StudyBuddy-Django/Readme.md

 The project is hosted on Vercel, and the PostgreSQL database is hosted on Railway.

+This project is based on the work of Dennis Ivy.
+You can find the original project at [divanov11/StudyBud](https://github.com/divanov11/StudyBud).

 ## Features

 -   Real-time chat functionality